-NOTE 4 - PROPERTY, PLANT AND EQUIPMENT
+NOTE 5-PROPERTY, PLANT AND EQUIPMENT

-Property, plant and equipment, net, consisted of the following:
+Property, plant and equipment, net, consisted of the following at December 31:

-December 31, 2021 December 31, 2020
+(in thousands) 2020 2019

 Property, Plant & Equipment

-Land \$ 326 \$ 326
+Land \$ 326 \$ -

-Buildings 6,223 6,223
+Buildings 6,223

-Machinery and equipment 38,608 38,443
+Machinery and equipment 38,443

-Vehicles 465 142
+Vehicles 142

-Construction in progress 337,124 56,529
+Construction in progress 56,529 20,276

-\$ 382,746 \$ 101,663
+\$101,663 \$20,276

 Less: Accumulated depreciation

-Total \$ 382,746 \$ 101,663
+Total \$101,663 \$20,276

-Construction in progress includes retooling and construction at the Company's facility in Lordstown, Ohio and tooling held at various supplier locations.
-The Company is currently finalizing its production process, bringing acquired assets up to the level needed for commercial production and evaluating assets that will be necessary in the commercial production of the Endurance pickup truck.
+Construction in progress is primarily comprised of retooling and construction at the Company's facility in Lordstown, Ohio to ready the plant to begin manufacturing of the electric vehicles.
+The Company is currently reengineering its production process, bringing acquired assets up to the level needed for production and evaluating assets that will be necessary in the production of the Endurance pickup truck.
 Completed assets will be transferred to their respective asset classes and depreciation will begin when an asset is ready for its intended use.
-As of December 31, 2021, commercial scale manufacturing has not begun and thus no depreciation was recognized in 2021, 2020 or 2019.
+As of December 31, 2020, manufacturing has not begun and thus no depreciation was recognized in 2020 or 2019.

-Property, plant and equipment also includes the manufacturing plant in Lordstown, Ohio which was purchased from GM in November 2019 for \$20.0 million, recorded as a related party note payable.
+Property, plant and equipment consist of an idle assembly and manufacturing plant in Lordstown, Ohio.
+The facility is equipped with the tooling necessary to begin production of the Endurance pickup truck along with all personal property, purchased from GM in November 2019 for \$20 million.
 In early 2019, GM made the decision to halt manufacturing on its Chevrolet Cruze sedan which was manufactured at its Lordstown plant.
 The plant remained closed with no production until GM and the Company were able to agree on the terms of the asset purchase, which resulted in a purchase price significantly lower than the fair market value of the assets acquired.
-As of the date of the Business Combination, our related party note payable for the plant and interest totaled \$20.8 million and was settled as part of the Business Combination.
+The plant was acquired in exchange for a Note Payable (refer to Note 6 below).
+This note was satisfied with equity at the consummation of the Business Combination.